 First thing first you need to separate the wheat from the chaff.
 There are some companies that claim to buy your house but will actually be either collecting data to send to third parties or they will be passing the deals off to their investors to see if they can sell it that way.

-When you contact Companies that buy houses, we presume that the aim is to find companies that will be physically buying the property outright.
+When you contact companies that buy houses, we presume that the aim is to find companies that will be physically buying the property outright.
 This isn’t always the case some companies operate in a different fashion.

 Companies that buy houses for cash – If it is a cash buying company that you are looking for then there are normally a few questions to ask so that you can filter the wheat from the chaff.
 Ask them if they are buying your house themselves and also ask them if they can show you proof of funding.

-Companies that resell houses – As you can imagine its an expensive pastime to buy houses.
+Companies that resell houses – As you can imagine it’s an expensive pastime to buy houses.
 If you purchase 3-5 houses a month then you need very deep pockets.
 So some chose to act as agents and try to resell your property on the market and take their cut.
 They will ask you to market the property for less than its value.
-This can work however if your property doesn’t get an offer than you may have tarnished the value.
+This can work however if your property doesn’t get an offer then you may have tarnished the value.

-Companies that sell your data -There are some companies that collect your data to resell it on to companies that buy houses for cash.
+Companies that sell your data -There are some companies that collect your data to resell it to companies that buy houses for cash.
 As they don’t have the facility to purchase the house themselves then they collect data and make their margin for selling the leads.
-The way to avoid this, ask the company are they buying your house or will they be selling your information on to a third party.
+The way to avoid this, ask the company are they buying your house or will they be selling your information to a third party.

 Most companies look to offer BMV (below market value).
-This can range anywhere from 15 – 25% BMV depending where your property is located and the current condition of your property.
+This can range anywhere from 15 – 25% BMV depending on where your property is located and the current condition of your property.
 There will always be those companies that offer 90-10% of market value, however, as the saying goes ‘If it looks too good to be true it usually is’.
-With the addition of second-tier stamp duty that companies that buy houses for cash will come into this bracket, offers of normally have to factor in this cost.
+With the addition of second-tier stamp duty that companies that buy houses for cash will come into this bracket, offers normally have to factor in this cost.
 As an incentive, most companies will offer to pay for the solicitors and all of the fees involved in the sale for taking their offer.